 The elementary school social program addresses an array of psychosocial needs through the provision of individual instruction, classroom based intervention and guidance within small group settings.

 Finally, the elementary school social work program works closely with social service agencies within our communities to provide comprehensive support to families with specific needs.

-Please feel free to contact your child’s school social worker, or Julie Olson, Director of Elementary Education with any questions you may have.
+Please feel free to contact your child’s school social worker, or Mary Kreger, Director of Special Education, with any questions you may have.